Animal Bite Management & Rabies

-This program works together with local animal control and law enforcement in Wyandotte County and Kansas City, KS to limit opportunities for human rabies exposure.
+This program works with local animal control and law enforcement in Wyandotte County and Kansas City, KS, to limit opportunities for human rabies exposure.

 Animal control officers or law enforcement start an initial investigation into the possibility of rabies exposure and determine the best course of action depending on the likelihood that rabies exposure occurred.
-Domestic pets, like dogs, cats or ferrets, that have bitten a person or been bitten themselves will be monitored for a set period of time in a designated location.
-If the animal is determined to be non-rabid following the completed observation period, the animal will be returned to its owner.
-If you are worried about an animal in your area that possibly may be rabid or has bitten someone, please contact the local animal control office where the bite or exposure occurred.
+Domestic pets, like dogs, cats, or ferrets, that have bitten a person or been bitten themselves will be monitored for a set period in a designated location.
+If the animal is determined to be non-rabid following the completed observation period, it will be returned to its owner.
+If you are worried about an animal in your area that may be rabid or has bitten someone, please get in touch with the local animal control office where the bite or exposure occurred.

 Unified Government Code of Ordinance